danaie/ntuafilx/README.md

 * information about a crew member: se2314 name --nameid &lt;nameid&gt;
 * search crew member: se2314 searchname --name &lt;namepart&gt;

+there is a user with username admin and password admin

 ### **To run any commands in the cli-client:**